nodemailer/mailcomposer/README.md

   * **contentTransferEncoding** - optional transfer encoding for the attachment, if not set it will be derived from the `contentType` property.
 Example values: `quoted-printable`, `base64`
   * **contentDisposition** - optional content disposition type for the attachment, defaults to 'attachment'
   * **headers** is an object of additional headers, similar to *message.headers* option `{'X-My-Header': 'value'}`
+  * **raw** is an optional value that overrides entire node content in the mime message.
+If used then all other options set for this node are ignored.
+The value is either a string, a buffer, a stream or an attachment-like object (eg. provides `path` or `content`)

 Attachments can be added as many as you want.